-that "back then" it was easier to sponsor work permit (and the green card process only took 2 - 3 years); now the opposite is true (and the green card process takes much longer).
+Roberto said that from the start, good management was always difficult to find; in the early years being a "real Italian" was important.
+He also noted that "back then" it was easier to sponsor an employee for a green card than a work permit (and the green card process only took 2 - 3 years); now the opposite is true (and the green card process takes much longer).